nickiesiva/SaveFood/README.md

-# SaveFood
+# Wretlinks
-Simple Mini Blog, side project to learn basic Rails.
-You can save description of food, use for remember where we ate it.
+Simple Mini Blog.
+You can save some links, maybe you need it in the future.